luckasdc/igmpv2/README.md

 - client31: 10006

 The router will handle these state changes internally, output will be visible in the console or in the ```.pcap``` files.

+### Extra Implementation
+- A client can join multiple multicast addresses (tested in worst_case_scenario)
+- Checksums of the IGMP header, IP header and UDP header will be checked (tested in worst_case_scenario)
+- IGMP Packes with an unknown type (Query/Report) will be silently ignored
+- Leaving unjoined resources will be silently ignored
+- Handler for simulating a client that won't respond

 ### Scenarios
 Our project comes with 2 scenario's: the ```happy_day_scenario.sh``` end the ```worst_case_scenario.sh```.
 In the first